columbus-elst-connection/l-system-workshop/book/src/outline.md

 of our software, it is a quit simple machine.

 ## Renderer
-An L-system with out a "picture" is as a Christmas tree with out decorations.
+An L-system without a "picture" is as a Christmas tree without decorations.
 It still is instructive, but is sure isn't as much fun.

 In this section we explore various way of make a "picture" for our L-system.